zionsg/ZnZend/README.md

 * `ZnZend\Captcha\Service\MathQuestionService` - A service which provides simple arithmetic questions for captcha

 ## Controller Plugins
-* `znZendDataTable` - Update Paginator (DbSelect) with params sent from jQuery DataTables plugin
+* `znZendDataTables` - Update Paginator (DbSelect) with params sent from jQuery DataTables plugin
 * `znZendIdentity`   - Fetch the authenticated identity as an instance of IdentityInterface and its role as an instance of RoleInterface.
 When invoked, its factory will look for a service by the name `ZnZend\Authentication\AuthenticationService` in the `ServiceManager`, similar to the Zend Identity controller plugin.
 The service does not exist but defaults to `Zend\Authentication\AuthenticationService`
 * `znZendMvcParams`  - Get name of module, controller and action as like in ZF1
 * `znZendPageStore`  - Persist data for current page across reloads of the same page
 * `znZendRestJson`   - Consume REST web service which returns JSON result
 * `znZendTimestamp`  - Return timestamp formatted to standard length and converted to base 36

 ## Filters
 * `ZnZend\Filter\File\RenameUploadWithCallback` - Allows use of custom callback to rename file uploads